thradams/data-structures-and-algorithms/README.md

 Thinking about this problem I decided to create this repository with reliable and production quality source code for data structures and algorithms.

-A web tool to generate code is on the way.
-(See generator folder - WORK IN PROGRESS)
+A web tool to generate code is on the "generator" folder.
+A version (that may be outdated) is running here http://thradams.com/generator/dynamic_array.html

 A this point samples will be created using a representative types for structs, strings, ints.
 The programmer will have to replace the code for it's current type.